2017–18 Boise State Broncos women's basketball team

-The 2017–18 Boise State Broncos women's basketball team represents Boise State University during the 2017–18 NCAA Division I women's basketball season.
-The Broncos, led by 13th-year head coach Gordy Presnell, play their home games at Taco Bell Arena as a member of the Mountain West Conference.
+The 2017–18 Boise State Broncos women's basketball team represented Boise State University during the 2017–18 NCAA Division I women's basketball season.
+The Broncos, led by 13th-year head coach Gordy Presnell, played their home games at Taco Bell Arena as a member of the Mountain West Conference.
 They finished the season 23–10, 14–4 in Mountain West play to win the Mountain West regular season title with UNLV.
-They were also champions of the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament where they lost in the first round to Louisville.
+They were also champions of the Mountain West women's tournament and earn an automatic trip to the NCAA women's tournament, where they lost in the first round to Louisville.